gtech-mulearn/Cyber-Security-Bootcamp-Mulearn-OWASP-Kerala/AlvinDennis/Task-8/Task-8.md

 - Executing the prescribed commands shows alerts detected by **Wazuh**.
 - The alerts relevant to the web activity were categorized under **`web`**.
-- The lab confirmed that web-related actions triggered the expected Wazuh rules.

 ![Wazuh](./assets/7.png)